-In Monroe, Michigan, some taxes are imposed on employees, and deducted from their paychecks.
-Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.
+In Monroe, Connecticut, there are certain taxes that are enforced on employees, which are deducted from their paychecks.
+The mostly well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

-If you're self-employed in Monroe, you need to keep complete records of all your income and expenses from the operation of your business.
-This will make it much easier for you to calculate your taxes when they come due, and it will make it easier for a tax attorney to give you good, useful advice, should you eventually need it.
+If you're self-employed in Monroe, you need to keep thorough records of all your income and expenses from the operation of your business.
+This will make it much easier for you to calculate your taxes when they come due, and it will make it simpler for a tax attorney to give you good, useful advice, should you eventually need it.

-With all that said, if you are having difficulty determining just how much money you owe in Medicare and Social Security taxes from self-employment in Monroe, Michigan, and keep good financial records, it should be relatively easy for a decent tax attorney to help you.
-And, if you end up facing a more severe legal issue over your self-employment tax liability, a tax attorney may prove to be invaluable.
+With all that said, if you are having difficulty deciding just how much money you owe in Medicare and Social Security taxes from self-employment in Monroe, Connecticut, and keep good financial records, it should be relatively easy for a decent tax attorney to help you.
+And, if you end up facing a more serious legal issue over your self-employment tax liability, a tax attorney may prove to be invaluable.